Luxury

 destroyed in the earthquake of 1746 and rebuilt in 1758; the

-Archbishop's Palace, rebuilt in 1924; the Government Palace,
+Archbishop's Palace, rebuilt in 1924; and the Presidential

-1535 Casa Aliaga, built by Don Jeronimo de Aliaga, a member of
+Aliaga.
+Built in 1535 by Don Jeronimo de Aliaga, a

-Pizarro's conquering forces and co-founder of the city.
+member of Pizarro's conquering forces and co-founder of the city,

 17th century library,